objornstad/oshinys/README.md

     phaseR and
     polspline R-packages from CRAN to run.

-The source of the Apps are in /source/R/allaps3.r
+The source of the Apps are in /source/R/
 ________________________________________

 Easisest way to install is from within R do:

-install.packages(c("shiny", "deSolve", "scatterplot3d", "polspline", "phaseR", devtools))
+install.packages(c("shiny", "deSolve", "scatterplot3d", "polspline", devtools))

 require('devtools')